sunny-aguilar/resume/README.md

 # Sandro Aguilar :sunny:
-> Some block quote goes here
+> *Some block quote goes here that stretches a few sentences or less.*